Skip to main content

 max_snapshots = 3

-If snapshots are enabled, node generates snapshots at every block height that is a multiple of recurring_height.
-The snapshots generated are stored on the disk at the location specified using the snapshot_dir configuration.
-These snapshots are the logical sql dumps of the underlying Postgres database, compressed and divided into chunks of 16MB each.
+If snapshots are enabled, the node generates snapshots at every block height that is a multiple of recurring_height.
+These snapshots are the logical SQL dumps of the underlying PostgreSQL database, compressed and divided into chunks.
 The node stores a maximum of max_snapshots on the disk, and older snapshots are deleted when the limit is reached.

 For example, a node with the above configuration will generate snapshots at every 10,000 block height.
 If the node currently has snapshots at height 10000, 20000, and 30000, the node will generate the next snapshot at height 40000.
 As the max_snapshots is set to 3, the snapshot at height 10000 will be deleted when the snapshot at height 40000 is created.